Multi-tasking or Distracted?

 Phones are a major one simply because, well, tweet, FB, ring, etc. But there are others and it truly depends on the individual.

-I whole-heartedly recommend clicking on the link above for the Todd H training videos (free four part series).
-The details and explanations are spot on and the guy’s people skills are phenominal.
+I wholeheartedly recommend clicking on the link above for the Todd H training videos (free four part series).
+The details and explanations are spot on and the guy’s people skills are phenomenal.
 I bet he doesn’t let distractions in while trying to create connections with others!

 Sign Me Up!

 A positive, friendly place that will provide encouragement and support.
 Be a part of our crowd!
 Let's improve our luck, our love, and our lives.